From zero to

 Complete our 75-Hour Broker Prelicensing Course

 Advantage School of Real Estate’s 75-Hour Broker Prelicensing course is approved by the North Carolina Real Estate Commission (NCREC) and satisfies "Option 1" of the License Qualification Options stated by the NCREC.
-To pass the class, you must attend at least 80% of the class, which means that you cannot miss more than 15 hours.
+To be eligible for the final exam, you must attend at least 80% of the class, which means that you cannot miss more than 15 hours.
+To pass the class, you must score 75% or higher on the final exam.

 Click below to learn more about our classes and our upcoming schedule.